mileweb/docs-content-cdn/docs/portal/properties/editing-properties.md

 <p align="center"><img src="/docs/resources/images/Edit Properties.png" alt="Upload Certificate Version" width="600"></p>

-3. From the frop-down list, choose the property version you want to edit.
+3. From the drop-down list, choose the property version you want to edit.
 If the **Edit** button is enabled, you can click it to start editing.

-4. If there is a padlock icon next to the version number, it means this version has been deployed.
+**Note:** If there is a padlock icon next to the version number, it means this version has been deployed.
 Therefore, editing this version is not permitted and the **Edit** button is disabled.
 This ensures that CDN360 can reliably roll back to any version that has been deployed.
 If you want to make any changes on top of this version, click the **Clone** button to create a new version to edit.

-5. Make your changes in the Edit Property form.
-Required fields are denoted by an asterisk (\*) and described in the [Creating a Property](</docs/portal/properties/creating-property.md>) topic.
+4. Make your changes in the Edit Property form.
+Required fields are denoted by an asterisk (\*) and described in [Creating a Property](</docs/portal/properties/creating-property.md>).

-6. Save and validate the new version before you can deploy it.
+5. Save and validate the new version before you can deploy it.